derangedhk417/pyfit/README.md

 ### Running pyfit

+pyfit will automatically use a CUDA device if available.
+You can pass `--force-cpu` to it if you don't want this to happen.
+If you are running pyfit on a cluster, in a job with multiple simultaneous runs of pyfit, you can pass `--gpu-affinity=#` to it, in order to assign a particular run to a particular GPU.
+On some systems, PyTorch will actually have worse performance on a GPU.
+Additionally, some network architectures will cause poor performance if too many CPU cores are used.
+You may want to experiment with different values of `--n-threads=#` in order to find the best value.

+pyfit tries not to overwrite existing files that might be important.
+If it is giving you an error message and you don't care, pass --overwrite in the command line.

 #### Generate Training Set

 You can run pyfit with no arguments.
 In this case, it will just use information from the config file to guide the run.
-In order to get pyfit to convert some DFT data into a training set, you need the following:
+In order to get pyfit to convert DFT data into a training set, you need the following:

 1) A file that contains one or more poscar structures with the structure energy attached to them.
 See doc/ for format.
 2) A network potential file.
 See doc/ for format.